ffhighwind/DapperExtraCRUD/DapperExtraCRUD.Cache/README.md

 [Nuget: Dapper.ExtraCRUD.Cache](https://www.nuget.org/packages/Dapper.ExtraCRUD.Cache/)
 <img  align="right" src="https://raw.githubusercontent.com/ffhighwind/DapperExtraCRUD/master/Images/DapperExtraCRUD-200x200.png" alt="ExtraCRUD">

 A cache framework for Dapper.ExtraCRUD.
 This combines the functionality of DataAccessObjects/AutoAccessObject and a ConcurrentDictionary with support for transactions and rollbacks.

+#### Notes

 The cache is not thread-safe.
 It is recommended that you keep a separate cache per thread or do not use caching at all when multi-threading.

-#### Note

 Using caching on databases where multiple users will simultaneously update/delete data is not recommended.
 If you are going to do this then you should be very careful.
 Refresh caches for tables that are modified often.
 Always refresh or double-check for changes before performing updates and deletes.

 ## Example